The Horseshoe Wedding Tradition

 Where can you buy a wedding horseshoe?

-Many traditional bridal stores and stationery shops carry wedding horseshoes, but it’s a dying tradition and with that, fewer people are stocking them.
+Many traditional bridal stores and stationery shops carry wedding horseshoes.
+However, it’s sadly a dying tradition, and with that, fewer people are stocking them.

 For a wide range of options, you can check online if you have time to wait for shipping.
 I’ve popped some of my favourites below – click on the link to be taken directly to the shop that sells them.